Eduardmihai1997/ActiveDirectory/README.md

 <h2>Description</h2>
-In this lab, I am going to walk through how to configure and run an Active Directory home lab Environment using Oracle Virtual Box.
+In this lab, I am going to configure and run an Active Directory home lab Environment using Oracle Virtual Box.

 <h2>Technologies Used</h2>